nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

 # Make "Easy mistakes" Hard To Make

 I have worked in teams with very smart people and even so the teams get slowed down by 'easy to make' but largely preventable mistakes.
-One of my responsibility as a Tech Lead is to pre-empt such mistakes from happening; and when they do happen, employ simple but highly-effective 'lifehacks' to prevent them from happening again and thus minimise disruptions and maximise flow.
+One of my responsibilities as a Tech Lead is to pre-empt such mistakes from happening; and when they do happen, employ simple but highly-effective 'lifehacks' to prevent them from happening again and thus minimise disruptions and maximise flow.
 I.e. My responsibility as a tech lead is